Vious/leetcode_practice/problem1-50/ReadMe.md

 - Maybe a more easier way is to adopt std::lower_bound/upper_bound function, :).

 ## Part 8
 My solution code for Problem 36.
-(36. Valid Sudoku) to Problem 40. ().
+(Valid Sudoku) to Problem 40. ().

 For Problem 36.
-(36. Valid Sudoku), dealing with row, column, 3x3 square resprectively.
+(Valid Sudoku), dealing with row, column, 3x3 square resprectively.
 - Use hash map or set.

+For Problem 37.
+(Sudoku Solver)

+For Problem 38.
+Count and Say, a strange problem (not well explained), took me quite a few time to understand what I should do, but OK.

+For 39.
+Combination Sum, backtracing, deep first search.
+Note: there are distinct integers.

+For 40.
+Combination Sum II, note that each number in candidates may only be used once in the combination.
+- Deal with sorted vector.
+- Add conditions on the recursive loop.